makewalletfirst/bitever/README.md

 - Real Bitcoin nodes will reach out, complete a partial handshake, detect the network magic mismatch, and immediately drop the connection.
 Watching this **connect → verify → disconnect** cycle happen live — without any simulation or setup — is one of the most direct ways to understand how Bitcoin's peer authentication actually works at the protocol level.

-> The purpose of this setup is to observe and understand why connections from the Bitcoin mainnet are correctly rejected.
+> The purpose of this setup is to observe and understand why connections from the Bitcoin mainnet are correctly rejected. <br>
 > The BitEver network itself operates normally between BitEver peers.

 ### Community